-He trained at St Bartholomew’s and The Royal London Hospital medical schools, also gaining a BSc in Neuroscience.
-Following this, he completed his specialist training in Clinical Oncology at a number of specialist departments in London, including Guy’s and St Thomas’ Hospital, Charing Cross Hospital, St Bartholomew’s Hospital and The Royal Marsden Hospital.
-During his training he spent two years working in Imaging Sciences Laboratories at King's College London, and the Centre for Medical Image Computing at University College London, investigating radiotherapy techniques for the treatment of mobile tumours.
+He trained at St Bartholomew’s and The Royal London Hospitals medical schools where he gained a BSc in neurosciences.
+He completed his specialist training in Clinical Oncology at a number of specialist departments in London, including Guy’s and St Thomas’ Hospital, Charing Cross Hospital, St Bartholomew’s Hospital and The Royal Marsden Hospital.
+During his training spent two years working in the Imaging Sciences Laboratories at Kings College London, and the Centre for Medical Image Computing at University College London assessing novel radiotherapy techniques for the treatment of mobile tumours.
 Dr Qureshi plays an active role in research and is a Principle Investigator on a number of national clinical trials.
 His research interests include Stereotactic Radiotherapy (SABR), Image-guided Radiotherapy (IGRT) and dose escalation of radiotherapy and he has published a number of papers in this field.Dr Qureshi is committed to medical education.
 He is a clinical and educational supervisor for Clinical Oncology trainees at Guy’s and St Thomas’ NHS Foundation Trust.
 He is also a Medical Supervisor for radiographers on prescribing courses.

 MB BS Barts and The London School of Medicine and Dentistry, University of London 2002

 British Medical Association